open/close all folders

 - In the alternate version of this scene, where Rhys and Vaughn decided to go to Hollow Point, the Stranger does heed Fiona's advice... until Fiona and Rhys starts bickering and the Stranger shoots the bandit just to shut the pair of them up (also the bickering was getting loud enough for the bandit to conceivably hear them and start attacking).

 - Yet another reveal!
-Vasquez was originally bald, and Jack stuck money in his hair implants for fun.
+Vasquez was originally bald, and Jack stuck money in his hair implants for fun and called him Wallethead.

 - Athena... being nervous that her girlfriend Janey might find out that she's taking bounties again even though she promised not to.
 The whole scene is hilarious.